 Can you tell me about your mother?

 My mother was very strong — very unrufflable, steady on the emotional keel.
 Righteous and majestic and vulnerable.
-Her McCann family were terrific, they had the volubility of protest, they were democrats.
+Her McCann family were terrific, they had the volubility of protest, and they were democrats.

 My father had a different kind of majesty, the country farmer’s silence and hauteur.
 My mother had an unbending thing which she shared with women of that generation, a child a year in eight, nine, 10 years.
 The giving-birth factor involved, I suppose, a willful adherence to the compensations of Catholicism — the cult of the suffering mother of Jesus, the cult of the suffering Jesus, and the cult of St. Anne, the mother of Mary.
 These were actual real psychic resources for sublimation in the lives of women.
 In particular for ones who were going through, without much consolation or understanding, the solitude and exhaustion of childbirth and child-rearing and the biological entrapment of being in a place with no birth control.